IamtherealShouvik/Globe-/README.md

 # Xpressway

 HDFC has a popular banking service called the "Xpressway" which aims at making banking simpler.
 However, their user-interface does not live up to the mark.
 I went through certain websites and tried to recreate "Xpressway" in the way they are designed.
+This is not the ultimate design, just the first draft, which will be remastered in the future.
 <br>
 Link to the website:&nbsp; https://express.netlify.app